Charles Townshend (British Army officer): March to Baghdad

-Occasionally his quirky sense of humour plays quite well with the men.
+Occasionally his quirky sense of humor plays quite well with the men.
 There was an occasion early on in the siege where he does a snap inspection twenty-four hours earlier than was expected and discovers the officer in command of the particular redoubt desperately trying to change into something a little bit more formal with no clothes on.
 Townshend insists the guy accompanies him on the inspection then and there with no clothes on, which obviously the officer hated, but would have been loved by the men in the trenches!

 An extremely aggressive commander whose natural inclinations were for the offensive, Townshend was all for taking Baghdad, and his successes encouraged him.
 In a letter to his wife, he described his advance: